 From your route and a short description, the AI produces a complete draft:

-- Welcome / tour intro (about 2–4 minutes) — sets the scene, builds anticipation, and previews the journey without spoilers.
+About 2–4 minutes — sets the scene, builds anticipation, and previews the journey without spoilers.

-- For each highlight: a short arrival piece for the in-between moments.
+A short arrival piece for each of the in-between moments.

 How to get a good first draft